top of page

 -Robin Li

-"Julie Hsieh has demonstrated her commitment to the MI community by being an active parent volunteer in our school district, serving on multiple PTA Boards, organizing community events supporting music and the arts, giving her time and energy to foundations that support students academically and the mental health of Islanders of all ages.
+"Julie Hsieh has demonstrated her commitment to the MI community by being an active parent volunteer in our school district, organizing community events supporting music and the arts, giving her time and energy to foundations that support students academically and the mental health of Islanders of all ages.
 I have never met anybody more involved in the MI community!
 I'm thrilled that she plans to make an even bigger impact on the Island by running for City Council.
 She embodies the qualities I wish to see in a representative for the people of MI.
 Julie is a smart, passionate advocate, who brings with her a strong work ethic, love of community, global perspective, desire for betterment, and who will always listen and help out- with a big smile on her face.
 Julie is the type of person who always says "Yes" when asked.
 Mercer Island voters should say "YES" to Julie being on the City Council."

 -Ly-Lan McCarthy